 The Horizontal Pod Autoscaler scales the number of Pods based on triggers such as CPU utilisation.
 As such it’s probably not a good fit for this benchmarking use case where we want each Pod to run flat out and use close to 100% of the resources available to it.

 The Cluster Autoscaler scales the worker nodes based on pending Pods.
 Although the Cluster Autoscaler is the de facto standard for automatic scaling in Kubernetes, it is not part of the main release.
 Here are some blogs on how to run the Cluster Autoscaler on AWS.
 And here’s a good blog explaining the differences between the scaling approaches.

-One reason I ran into problems initially with pod scaling was that I naively assumed Kubernetes was more intelligent that it actually is (by default).
+One reason I ran into problems initially with pod scaling was that I naively assumed Kubernetes was more intelligent than it actually is (by default).
 I thought it could somehow automatically work out resource usage for Pods.
 Well, it turns out that I wasn’t completely crazy.
 There’s also a second Pod autoscaler called the Vertical Pod Autoscaler which sets resource requests on pod containers automatically based on historical usage.
 This is a good blog which covers all three autoscalers.

 Odysseus had a nasty encounter with the giant shepherd Polyphemus but used the flock of sheep to escape the blinded Cyclops.
+Source: Shutterstock

-Results: 18,000 Anomaly Checks per second
+Results: 18,000 Anomaly checks per second

 Finally, we can reveal some results.
 I spun up (small) production sized Cassandra (version 3.11.3) and Kafka (version 2.1.0) clusters in the same region as my AWS EKS cluster.
 Here are the cluster and the worker nodes and producer instance details: